| |

 -

-The generic term for goods such as grains, foodstuffs,
+The generic term for

-(for current delivery) and "futures" trading (for
+delivery) and "futures" trading (for delivery in future

-delivery in future months). top
+months). top

 -